 Accounting standards require the full cost of pension benefits as they are earned to be reported in the accounts.
-The impact of this requirement on the accounts is significant with the total balance sheet liability for pensions amounting to £515.5m.
-The amounts included within the balance sheet reflects an estimate of the total pension liability and incorporates a number of assumptions that change over time.
+The impact of this requirement on the accounts is significant with the total balance sheet liability for pensions amounting to £511m.
+The amount included within the balance sheet reflects an estimate of the total pension liability and incorporates a number of assumptions that change over time.
 This liability does not affect the ability to continue as a going concern as it refers to future liabilities that will be met by future contributions.
-Excluding the pension liability, the balance sheet shows net assets of £58.8m.
+Excluding the pension liability, the balance sheet shows net assets of £67m.

 The Firefighters Pension Schemes are unfunded defined benefit schemes and any deficit on the scheme is met by Central Government through the Home Office and a top-up payment is received annually to cover any shortfall.
 Contributions to the scheme are at a rate of between 28.8% and 37.3% of pay depending upon the scheme for current operational staff are funded from the current revenue budget which includes council tax funding.
 The cost of pension payments to pensioners is largely met from the Home Office top-up grant and is therefore not funded by Council Tax.
-The assessed liability overall of Staffordshire in the Firefighters Pension Schemes as at 31st March 2021 was £497.3m (£449.9m 31st March 2020).
+The assessed liability overall of Staffordshire in the Firefighters Pension Schemes as at 31st March 2022 was £500.3m (£497.3m 2020/21).
+The Government's Actuarial Department (GAD) provides the actuarial valuation and supporting information to the Authority.

-Support staff working for the Authority are eligible to be members of the Local Government Pension Scheme (LGPS) administered by Staffordshire County Council and is a funded scheme: The current contribution rate for employers is 16.7% of pay, and this is met from the current revenue budget which includes council tax funds.
-The assessed liability overall of Staffordshire in the LGPS as at 31st March 2021 was £18.3 million (£14.0 million 31st March 2020).
+Support staff working for the Authority are eligible to be members of the Local Government Pension Scheme (LGPS) administered by Staffordshire County Council and is a funded scheme: The current primary contribution rate for employers is 16.7% of pay plus the additional secondary contribution discussed below, and this is met from the current revenue budget which includes council tax funds.
+The assessed liability overall of Staffordshire in the LGPS as at 31st March 2022 was £9.7 million (£18.3 million 2020/21).

-Following the recent three year "triennial" review of the Local Government Pension Scheme (LGPS), the actuary, Hymans Robertson, proposed that a further deficit repair payments was required for the three year period to 2022/23 in order for the employer contribution rates to remain unchanged.
-The Staffordshire Commissioner agreed to make an upfront payment of £1.121m as a lump sum and receive a favourable discount rate offered by the actuary for this payment in advance.
+Following the three year "triennial" review of the Local Government Pension Scheme (LGPS), the actuary, Hymans Robertson, proposed that secondary contribution i.e. a further deficit repair payments was required for the three year period to 2022/23 in order for the employers primary contribution rate to remain unchanged.
+The Staffordshire Commissioner agreed to make an upfront payment of £1.121m as a lump sum and receive a favorable discount rate offered by the actuary for this payment in advance.
+This has resulted in an effective LGPS contribution rate for the three-year period of around 26.5%.

-The total pension liability has increased by £51.6 million in year as incorporated into the Statement of Accounts for 2020/21 is primarily associated with the impact of fund valuation mainly through changes in financial assumptions that included a reduction in the discount rate of 0.25% (from 2.25% to 2.0%) used by the actuary within the valuation of the Firefighters Pension Schemes.
-In addition the rate of CPI has also been adjusted upwards by 0.4%, as has the long term assumption for salary increases by 0.15% increase.
-Life expectancy assumptions for both males and females has also changed.
-Assumptions for the Local Government Pension Scheme have also been revised resulting in a lower discount rate by (0.25%, the CPI pension inflation assumption up 0.85% and future salary increases to 3.25% from 2.3%.
+The total pension liability has reduced by £5.5 million in year as incorporated into the Statement of Accounts for 2021/22 is primarily associated with the impact of fund valuation mainly through changes in financial assumptions that included an increase in the discount rate of 0.65% (from 2.0% to 2.65%) used by the actuary within the valuation of the Firefighters Pension Schemes.
+In addition, the rate of CPI has also been adjusted upwards by 0.6%, as has the long-term assumption for salary increases by 0.6% increase.
+Life expectancy assumptions for both males and females has changed marginally.
+Assumptions for the Local Government Pension Scheme have also been revised resulting in a discount rate increased by (0.7%, the CPI pension inflation assumption up 0.45% and future salary increases to 3.6% from 3.25%).